Hellspam/goharproxy/README.md

 - Delete Proxy: DELETE /proxy/[portNumber]

 Currently does not fill whole HAR - timings contain only timing between request start and response end.
+Also does not work with https requests yet.